EbiaInnovation/ebia-onboarding-SDK-Demo-React/README.md

 *  id_empresa: Company ID registered at ebia.com.ec
 *  token: token generated with the input of the user, through api.
 Only for Ecuador
-*  rc: Use of query to Registro Civil Ecuador
+*  rc: Use of query to public registry office (Registro Civil).
 *  huella: The first 6 digits of the fingerprint identifier.

 <a name="example"></a>